 First we started with the phrase "what we do the water we do to ourselves".
 Students were asked what this meant to them and how this phrase is either respected or ignored in our society.
 We came to a solid agreement that water not only links us all together and with our surroundings, but to the complex systems of modern living (manufacturing, agriculture, energy production, transportation, and urbanization).

 Then we asked "who owns the Great Lakes?"
 Most people see these waters as shared by Canadians, Americans, and their respective political sub-divisions (states, provinces, municipalities).
 Indigenous sovereignty in the region is absent from the student's awareness.
-Still so much to teach.
-We talked more about how each of the thousands of Great Lakes communities are here because of the water.
+So much to still teach (see our Toolkit resources on governance to learn more about Indigenous water rights and responsibilities).
+We talked about how the thousands of Great Lakes communities are only here because of the water.
 Water supports life, industry, and identity.
-So our Cycle must include that we belong to the waters, they don't belong to us.
+So our ethics cycle must include that we really belong to the waters, they don't belong to us.

 motives behind the actions

 If our words and language can discount and devalue our connection with water, then they can also be used for nurturing reverence and reconnection.

 Many water protection campaigns (and the public surveys they are often based on) talk about 'loving water' and 'caring about water'.
 But what do these feelings mean when it comes to action?
 What if we thought deeply about WHY people are protecting water, rather than just the problem they are trying to solve?